Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning

-Strategy 2: Train and update staff and substitutes with Standard Response Protocols and safety measures.
+Strategy 2: Train staff and substitutes with Standard Response Protocols, Centegix, and safety measures.

-Strategy's Expected Result/Impact: Complete monthly safety drills throughout the school year.
+Strategy's Expected Result/Impact: Refined safety practices, complete monthly safety drills throughout the school year.

 Recruit, support, retain teachers and principals